openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 public func orderByAsc(field: String): RdbPredicates
 ```

-**Function:** Configures a predicate to sort the specified column of the data table in ascending order.
+**Description:** Configures the predicate to sort the values in the `field` column of the data table in ascending order.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core